brianoflondon/hive-nectar/docs/quickstart.rst

 stored encrypted in a sql-database (wallet).

 .. note:: Before using the wallet the first time, it has to be created and a password has
           to set.
-The wallet content is available to nectar-cli and all python scripts, which have access to the sql database file.
+The wallet content is available to hive-nectar and all python scripts, which have access to the sql database file.

 Creating a wallet